Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: -pairing states of the SU( ) Hubbard model

 is an eigenstate of the SU($N$) Hubbard model.
 We note that each term on the right-hand side of Eq.~\eqref{eq_additional_eta} is not an eigenstate.
 Thus, even with the SU($N$) symmetry, not all $N$-color $\eta$-pairing states can be eigenstates of the MHM.
 The $\eta$-pairing eigenstates are characterized by the absence of sites that are occupied by more than two particles.
 This can be exemplified for the state \eqref{eq_additional_eta} as

 Since

-due to the anticommutativity of fermionic operators, the right-hand side of Eq.~\eqref{eq_additional_eta_2} vanishes identically.
+due to the anticommutativity of fermionic operators, the terms with $i = j$ on the right-hand side of Eq.~\eqref{eq_additional_eta_2} vanish identically.
 The vanishing probability of quadruply occupied sites ensured by Eq.~\eqref{eq_vanishing_four} is physically understood as complete destructive interference between two $\eta$-pairing states on the right-hand side of Eq.~\eqref{eq_additional_eta}.
 Such an interference effect is not guaranteed if the interaction does not have the SU($N$) symmetry, since these two $\eta$-pairing states may not have the same interaction energy.

 Testing the ETH for the $\eta$-pairing eigenstates of the SU($N$) Hubbard model needs some cares.
 In this case, because of the U($N$) symmetry, energy eigenstates should first be labeled by the values of conserved quantities and the ETH should be tested within each symmetry sector.
 Let $\mathcal{H}_{1,2}$ be a Hilbert subspace that has only two components $\alpha=1,2$.
 In this subspace, the SU($N$) Hubbard model reduces to the two-component Hubbard model and thus